 Traditional efforts to engage the public are not always hitting the mark, with decision-makers responsible for delivering public interest projects often not well connected with the communities for whom they are delivering these projects.
 Often, issues with projects only surface once the project is delivered, at which point it can be too costly and impractical to remedy.

 A team from Wellington City Council, Greater Wellington Regional Council and Intergen, begun working on how to engage a wider range of people in consultation on public interest projects through the GHD Smart Seeds programme.
 This team will further explore technology and incentives to bridge that gap, balance the conversation and close the feedback loop as part of the Lightning Lab GovTech programme.

 AN INDIGENOUS DIGITAL IDENTITY SOLUTION THAT HELPS ENABLE TRUSTWORTHY, SECURE AND MANA ENHANCING ACCESS TO PERSONAL INFORMATION FOR WHANAU, HAPU, AND IWI

 This joint project between the Department of Internal Affairs and Āhau will explore the connection between digital identity concepts and elements of Te Ao Māori such as whakapapa and whenua.
 They will look at how new technology could support iwi, hapū, whānau and Māori organisations to achieve their aspirations, for example in proving who are and your whakapapa and how this could relate to whenua decision making.

-Ministry of Social Development and National Council of Independent Women’s Refuges
+National Council of Independent Women’s Refuges and Ministry of Social Development

 New Zealand has a family violence problem, with as many as one in three people experiencing, or will experience, some form of domestic violence in their life.
 This is happening out of the public eye which makes it difficult to provide help and support to the people who need it most.
 The sector is in need of a consistent approach across the country.